 • When the Crop Tool is chosen: notice the ”Crop Handles” at

-• Notice that the mouse cursor changes to a double-headed arrow as it’s hovered over any handle – you’re now ready to click, hold and drag to create the “Crop Box” – see diagram.
+• Notice that the mouse cursor changes to a double-headed arrow as it’s hovered over any ”Crop Handle” – now you can click, hold and drag any ”Crop Handle” to create the “Crop Box” – see diagram.

-• In addition, hovering anywhere slightly outside the “Crop Box” will change the cursor to a 90-degree double-sided arrow – now you can easily rotate the cropped area by clicking and dragging – see diagram.
+• In addition, hovering anywhere slightly outside the “Crop Box” will change the cursor to a 90-degree double-sided arrow – now you can easily rotate the cropped area by clicking and dragging – see diagram above.

-• To create a “free-from” crop, click and hold inside the current “Crop Box”.
+• To create a crop in a “free-form” manner (regardless of the values in the Options Bar), click and hold inside the current “Crop Box” before you physically move a “Crop handle” (no “grid”).
 Drag up or down to a diagonal opposite from where you started, such as Top Left to Bottom Right, and so on.
 Release the mouse button.
 This creates a new “Crop Box”.
-Be careful with this – the final cropped version may be a different “ppi” than the Master File!

 Moving the Image in the Crop Box: